ojitha/ojitha.github.io/notes/kubernetes.md

 1. create test.txt in the local machine
 2. list the local machine test.txt file
 3. copy local machine test.txt to the root of the nginx
-4. interactively login to the nginx-example pod via bash
+4. interactively log in to the nginx-example pod via bash
 5. List the files

 Port forwarding to access via local machine